 Projectile points have been found in a wide range of shapes and sizes —what was needed to kill a bird with an arrow was different from what was needed to kill a bison with a spear— and they were made of a range of kinds of stone, depending on what was locally available.
 Archaeologists have created typologies based on both form and function to help in reconstructing the history of human settlements in particular regions.

 It often happens in archaeology that a particular type of artifact becomes the diagnostic sign for a whole assemblage, and can give its name to whole cultural traditions and groups of people.
 In the archaeology of early North America, this is the case for two distinctive styles of very early spear points, called Clovis and Folsom, and the use of these points dominates what we know today about the "Clovis People" and the "Folsom People."

 Certain characteristics are common to both of these point types:

 This page reviews those two early artifact types and a couple of others.
-Depending on the resolution of your screen, the pictures should be approximately life-size.
+Depending on the size and resolution of your screen, the pictures should be approximately life-size.

 Return to top.

 Clovis points (at right) are the oldest spear points widely found in North America, occurring over a vast area covering nearly all of what is today the United States and Mexico.
 Similar, probably related, points have also been found in Alaska.
 The broad distribution suggests that there was no "Clovis" ethnic group as such, but simply a tool type (or tool kit) that was broadly shared across many populations.
 (Some rather scant archaeological remains antedating Clovis points, most famously at Paisley Caves site in Oregon in the early 2000s, suggest that the Clovis-point makers were not necessarily the earliest North American population.)